 My next recollection of a noticeable car was a black Buick Wildcat which appeared at the school.
 On another occasion at a football game at Trinity College School I saw the black Ford Thunderbird owned by Carr Hatch’s parents (who owned Brights Wine in Southern Ontario).
 Subsequently in the school parking lot I recall having seen the black Chrysler Imperial belonging to the parents of a British student.

 I am told that my paternal grandfather drove a Packard limousine with a chandelier in the back.
-The most memorable cars of own father were a Ford Galaxy 500 convertible and a copper-coloured Mercury.
+The most memorable cars of own father were a white Ford Galaxy 500 convertible and a copper-coloured Mercury.

 While I know cars are a losing proposition I have never learned my lesson.
 I remember seeing one of my friends insist on buying used cars only.
 He had more money than anyone else I knew at the time.
 My own sister is watchful of her expenditures and she keeps her cars until they are old enough to vote!
 I excuse the automotive indulgence by equating it with a love of mechanical precision – the same way I like watches and fine pianos.
 That hardly qualifies as pragmatic “investment” but it certainly satisfies my ambition to do what I enjoy.
 It is some defence that I drive a great deal.
 My current car for example – a Lincoln Continental which I bought on May 6, 2019 has 15,881 miles on it.
 I know this because I just pressed the Lincoln Way App on my iPhone and saw it.